rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 __Polymorphism comes to play in Anonymous Inner Class__ as in the above example, we're using a superclass reference variable type to refer to a subclass object.
 So, we need to keep in mind some points:

+* You can only call methods on an anonymous inner class reference that are defined in the reference variable type.
+So, in the above code, you cannot call `p.push()` as `p` is a reference variable of type `Popcorn` and `Popcorn` class does not have any method named `push()`.